Creamy White Chicken Chili

 Add the cream cheese and cilantro and cook another 5 minutes, stirring until the cream cheese has fully melted into the chili.

-Serve the creamy white chicken chili warm with the toppings of your choice and enjoy!
+Serve the finished chili with your favorite toppings and enjoy!

 Topping Ideas